OCC's Nursing Handbook

 • laptop computer

-• ATI Nursing Software
+• Nursing Software

 Second year students can expect approximately $500 in additional expenses for the NCLEX-RN application, licensure application, and school pin (optional).